ChinmayVMhatre/Equation-of-State/README.md

 # Equation-of-State
-Python code for calculation of equation of state
+Python code for calculation of the equation of state Require OUTCAR files in each directory